 - Create three Author Bios.
 Write a one sentence Bio, 100 word Bio, and 250 word Bio.
 Note: pay attention to the number of characters in addition to the number of words.
 Which version to submit is usually dictated by the publication’s editorial guidelines and how much space they devote to an Author Bio;

 - Write in the third person.
 This may be tricky for a travel writer who is also a travel blogger because blogs are usually written in the first or second person.
-Here’s an example of an appropriate author bio: “Jane Doe is a travel writer specializing in the Italian travel market since 2002.”
+Here’s an example of an appropriate author bio: “Jane Doe is a travel writer specializing in the Italian travel market since 2002, and her articles have appeared in Italian Travel Magazine,…“.
 Inappropriate author bio: “I am a travel writer for Italian Travel Magazine.”

 - Begin with your name.
 The first thing readers want to know is who you are.
 When you meet someone for the first time you usually say, “…Hello, my name is.”
 Keep this in mind when you write your Bio;

 - State what your focus is in the first sentence.
 Don’t wait until the end to say that you’re a travel writer or what your travel niche is.
 Remember the inverted pyramid: put the most important details first!
-Most people on the internet rarely read past the first sentence;
+Most people rarely read past the first sentence;

 - Mention your most important accomplishments.
 If you have impressive credentials, such as publication in well-known travel magazines, be sure to list them first – if not, use your educational credentials, such as a degree if it’s relevant;

 - Contact information.
 People need to know how to reach you.
 Put your contact information in the last sentence.
 Use a professional email address, never a personal one;